-investments.66 PIAC cautioned that price stability is not always inherently preferable, for example if consumers were able to choose between energy prices that are stable at an unaffordable level, compared to volatile but affordable prices, it may well be in their interests to choose the latter.67 However given that the proposal is for a NPV neutral adjustment determination, PIAC supports it and does not consider that it inappropriately trades off affordability for price stability.68 Red and Lumo Energy consider that limiting "bill shock" would be beneficial to customers.
-Red and Lumo Energy noted that distribution charges are a significant part of a customer's end bill, so a sudden change in distribution charges could significantly impact a customer's end bill.69 Limited or wider rule change ATCO Gas Australia (ATCO Gas) supports JGN's proposed rule as it addresses a 'one-off' issue related to the delay in the finalisation of JGN's 2015-20 access arrangement due to limited merits review and judicial review processes.
-ATCO Gas agrees with JGN's proposal that it should have limited application in that it should only apply to JGN, and only allow for smoothing of network revenue and prices across JGN's current access arrangement period and subsequent access arrangement period.
-However, as a general proposition and for the reasons outlined in section 3.2.1, ATCO Gas has reservations about the efficacy of cross-period revenue smoothing as a means of minimising "bill shock" for gas customers.
-Therefore, ATCO Gas does not support broadening the application of the proposed rule to give the AER (or the Economic Regulation Authority in Western Australia) a more general power to make cross-period price and revenue adjustments.
-3.1.3 Analysis and conclusions Taking into account stakeholder submissions, the Commission has concluded that a mechanism that provides for the ability to minimise network price volatility by shifting the recovery of revenue between the current and subsequent access arrangement periods is less likely to result in inefficient outcomes for customers.
-The Commission therefore considers such a mechanism to be in the long term interests of consumers.
-Public Interest Advocacy Centre Ltd, Consultation paper on the JGN Cross period revenue smoothing (Gas) rule change, 20 April 2018, p1.
-67 Ibid.
+Red and Lumo Energy consider that limiting "bill shock" would be beneficial to customers.
+Red and Lumo Energy noted that distribution charges are a significant part of a customer's end bill, so a sudden change in distribution charges could significantly impact a customer's end bill.68 Limited or wider rule change ATCO Gas Australia (ATCO Gas) supported JGN's proposed rule as it addresses a 'one-off' issue related to the delay in the finalisation of JGN's 2015-20 access arrangement due to limited merits review and judicial review processes.69 ATCO Gas agreed with JGN's proposal that it should have limited application in that it should only apply to JGN, and only allow for smoothing of network revenue and prices across JGN's current access arrangement period and subsequent access arrangement period.70 However, as a general proposition and for the reasons outlined in section 3.2.1, ATCO Gas has reservations about the efficacy of crossperiod revenue smoothing as a means of minimising "bill shock" for gas customers.71 Therefore, ATCO Gas did not support broadening the application of the proposed rule to give the AER (or the Economic Regulation Authority in Western Australia) a more general power to make cross-period price and revenue adjustments.72 3.1.3 Analysis and conclusions Taking into account stakeholder submissions, the Commission has concluded that a mechanism that provides for the ability to minimise network price volatility by shifting the recovery of revenue between the current and subsequent access arrangement periods is less likely to result in inefficient outcomes for customers.
+The Commission therefore considered such a mechanism to be in the long term interests of consumers.

-Red Energy and Lumo Energy, National Gas Amendment (Cross period revenue smoothing (Gas)) Rule 2018, 24 April 2018, p1 ATCO Gas Australia Pty Ltd, National Gas Amendment (Cross period revenue smoothing) - Reference code: GRC0043, 24 April 2018, p2.
-71 Ibid.

 Limited or wider rule change The Commission notes that JGN has proposed a limited rule change that only applies to JGN.
-The Commission agrees with JGN that this is more appropriate than a wider rule change that would apply to all covered gas network service providers.
+The Commission agreed with JGN that this is more appropriate than a wider rule change that would apply to all covered gas network service providers.
 3.2 Method of minimisation of price volatility 3.2.1 Shifting revenue recovery between the current and subsequent access arrangement periods Proponent's views JGN's proposed approach to minimise network price volatility by shifting the recovery of revenue between the current access and subsequent access arrangement periods is outlined in section 1.4.
+68 Red Energy and Lumo Energy, National Gas Amendment (Cross period revenue smoothing (Gas)) Rule 2018, 24 April 2018, p1 69 ATCO Gas Australia Pty Ltd, National Gas Amendment (Cross period revenue smoothing) - Reference code: GRC0043, 24 April 2018, p2.
+70 Ibid.

-JGN consider that its proposed rule:74 - was designed to be consistent with the AEMC final rule for the NSW Distribution Network Service Provider (DNSP) Revenue smoothing rule change75 - provides the AER with discretion to decide whether or not to allow cross period smoothing, and to determine the adjustment amount that minimises variations as far as possible across the current access arrangement period and the subsequent access arrangement period - ensures that JGN is not better or worse off as a result of cross period smoothing.
+JGN consider that its proposed rule:73 - was designed to be consistent with the AEMC final rule for the NSW Distribution Network Service Provider (DNSP) Revenue smoothing rule change74 - provides the AER with discretion to decide whether or not to allow cross period smoothing, and to determine the adjustment amount that minimises variations as far as possible across the current access arrangement period and the subsequent access arrangement period - ensures that JGN is not better or worse off as a result of cross period smoothing.